 Using a the seat removal tool or a pick, gently pull the internal valve seat out of the gun.
 With the valve seat out, inspect the internal of the gun body to ensure there is no damage.

 When installing the new valve seat ensure it is replaced in the correct direction.
-The flat surface side goes to the top, while the cupped side faces the bottom.
+The flat surface side goes to the bottom, while the cupped side faces the up.
 It helps to add a thin layer of grease to the outer o-ring before sliding the valve seat into the gun.
 An easy way to install the valve seat with no damage is to use a deep socket with the same diameter as the Lesco gun internals.
 Get the valve seat started by hand, then using the deep socket tap the valve seat down until it reaches the stopping point.
 Don't use a pick or screwdriver to re-install as you may damage the new valve seat.

 Once the new seat is in place, insert the internal assembly along with the the trigger and the pins.
 Replace the cover, followed by the four screws and you have successfully rebuilt the internal seals on your Lesco gun.
 Lesco recommends soaking the gun for 24 hours after rebuilding to allow the o-rings to swell and seat properly.